OpenDataDSL/website/src/pages/features/ai-assistants.md

 					<li>"Generate a script that exports all curves to CSV files for my risk system"</li>
 				</ul>
 				<p>The Code Assistant accelerates development for both experienced programmers and those new to ODSL, providing working code examples, debugging assistance, and best practice guidance.</p>
+		        <a href="/features/ai-conversations-code">View real user conversations with the code assistant</a>
 			</div>
 			<div className="blue_item">
 				<h4>Integrate Assistant</h4>